irega/refactoring-with-ngrx/projects/with-ngrx/docs/formatting-and-linting-tools.md

 }
 ```

-With the "lint:styles:check" npm script, we can check if some stylelint rule has any conflict with any Prettier rule With the "lint:styles" npm script, we can check if we have some style errors in our files.
+With the "lint:styles:check" npm script, we can check if some stylelint rule has any conflict with any Prettier rule.
+With the "lint:styles" npm script, we can check if we have some style errors in our files.

 - VSCode